bcbell/beer-and-bites/README.md

         * Set div tag with id ="nav"
         * Set 4 button tags inside of "nav" for each button on the navigation bar
         * Search
-    -[ ] Div id = "footer"
+    - [ ] Div id = "footer"
         * Set up div with id= "footer"
-        * Connect each button to the navigation button
+        * Connect each button to its corresponding navigation button

 __JavaScript Setup and Layout__
 1. Variables
-   -[ ] beerFood
+   - [ ] beerFood
 2. Cached Element Reference
-   -[ ] Establish cached element reference
+   - [ ] Establish cached element reference
         * Each of the 4 buttons
         * Container
         * Navigation Bar
 3. Event Listeners
-    -[ ] Establish event listeners
+    - [ ] Establish event listeners
         * Each of the 4 buttons
         * Container
         * Navigation Bar
         * Search
 4. Functions
    - [ ] appendDiv for beerFood
-   - [ ] Setup a function to delete the previous information
+   - [ ] Setup a function to delete the previous information and search again
    - [ ] Render

 __CSS Setup and Layout__